worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 - Why the issue was not caught _before_ the DRP had to be activated.
 - How processes can be improved (if at all) to avoid having to use the DRP in similar situations in the future.
-- Whether such risks can be mitigated for the future.
+- Whether such risks can be mitigated in the future.

 ### DRP Analysis

 The DRP analysis aims to determine what worked well and what needs improvement with regards to the disaster recovery plan.
-As part of the process you should identitfy at least the following:
+As part of the process you should identify at least the following:

 - What worked well in the plan.
 - What did not work well or was difficult.
 - What friction points delayed the disaster recovery response.
-- How the plan can be improved to fix the difficulties and minimise friction in future incidents.
+- How the plan can be improved to fix the difficulties and minimize friction in future incidents.